China Eastern Airlines Flight 5735: Domestic

-Chinese premier Li Keqiang called for comprehensive efforts to search for survivors and treat the injured, emphasizing the need to reassure and serve the families of the victims.
-Chinese leader Xi Jinping called for investigators to determine the cause as soon as possible and to ensure "absolute" aviation safety.
+Chinese Premier Li Keqiang called for comprehensive efforts to search for survivors and treat the injured, emphasizing the need to reassure and serve the families of the victims.
+General secretary of the Chinese Communist Party Xi Jinping called for investigators to determine the cause as soon as possible and to ensure "absolute" aviation safety.
 Over 1,000 psychology staff were dispatched to provide aid and emotional support to the families of the victims.

 China Eastern established a hotline for family members and announced that its Boeing 737-800 fleet would be grounded for inspection until the investigation was completed.
 Most of the airline's 737-800s eventually returned to service in April 2022.

-VariFlight reported that nearly 74 percent of the 11,800 flights scheduled in China on 22 March were cancelled as a result of the crash.
-A majority of flight services between Beijing and Shanghai were cancelled.
+VariFlight reported that nearly 74 percent of the 11,800 flights scheduled in China on 22 March were canceled as a result of the crash.
+A majority of flight services between Beijing and Shanghai were canceled.
 Cancellation rates in China were the highest of 2022.
-Nearly 89 percent of all China Eastern flights were cancelled on 22 March.
+Nearly 89 percent of all China Eastern flights were canceled on 22 March.

 News concerning the crash was heavily censored in China.
-State-run media focused on the emergency crews' response, including detailed lists of their equipment and provisions, and orders from Xi Jinping that officials do everything possible to find survivors.
+State-run media focused on the emergency crews' response, including detailed lists of their equipment and provisions, and orders from CCP General Secretary Xi Jinping that officials do everything possible to find survivors.
 After officials initially failed to answer basic questions about the plane and its pilots, they were accused by online commentators of "rainbow farts," an idiom for excessive praise.
 Articles and social media posts that asked more detailed questions were deleted by censors.
 Faced with mounting pressure, officials eventually provided information on the maintenance history of the plane, the pilots' flight experience, and weather conditions at the time of the crash.

-Within two hours of the crash 20 people claimed to have "survived" by not boarding the flight.
-Local media found only 2 of these claims to be genuine.
+Within two hours of the crash, twenty people claimed to have "survived" by not boarding the flight.
+Local media found only two of these claims to be genuine.

 International

 A number of world leaders expressed condolences for the loss of life incurred.

 In India, the Directorate General of Civil Aviation (DGCA) placed all Boeing 737 aircraft flown by Indian carriers under "enhanced surveillance."
 SpiceJet, Vistara and Air India Express have the aircraft in their fleets.
 An official from the regulatory body said that "safety is serious business" and that the situation was being closely monitored.

-On U.S. stock markets, Boeing shares initially fell by 7.8 percent and China Eastern shares by 8.2 percent after the incident.
+On United States stock markets, Boeing shares initially fell by 7.8 percent and China Eastern shares by 8.2 percent after the incident.
 On the Hong Kong Stock Exchange, China Eastern shares dropped by 6.5 percent.

 Boeing offered its condolences to the families of the victims and said that it was in contact with China Eastern and the NTSB.